How to Fix ATA/SATA Hard Drive Not Detected in BIOS?

 BIOS or Basic Input/Output System is a computer program stored on an EEPROM chip found in the motherboard and powered by a tiny battery.
 When you press the power button of an inactive desktop or laptop, the BIOS turns on and initiates the hard drive and CPU from a dead state.
 The OS jumps to life and pulls the system files from the hard drive into RAM and starts the computer.
 The process is known as booting.

-How Will You Fix a Hard Drive Not Detected in BIOS Error
+Causes of ATA/SATA Hard Drive Not Detected in BIOS

 If your hard drive has any of the above problems except the last, you can adopt the following measures to troubleshoot and resolve them.